sandraKh/microblog/README.md

 For contributors, see commit history and issues.

-Feel free to help building up the repository with more content suited for training and education.
+Feel free to help building up the repository with more content suited for training and education